 Digital marketing has since replaced traditional marketing (billboards, television, print) as the de facto marketing strategy for almost all brands out there.
 While this may offer an unprecedented level of engagement and interactivity between brands and consumers, most businesses actually end up missing out on the opportunity to do so — big time!
 That person-to-person connection is achieved through more than just a series of Facebook posts, targeted ads and giveaway contests.
 So, how do we at AKIN do it?

 Even for traditionally unengaging brands, such as complicated science-y stuff to the branding of entire countries, the biggest successes (in terms of engagement) in recent memory are those that adopted befitting personas.
 Not only that, but they’ve also invested time and resources to interact with their fans (consumers or otherwise) on a personal level.
 Gone are the days of mega-behemoths talking about how great they are.

 Naturally, consumers’ expectations have also since been raised, and interactions between brand and consumer are quickly becoming (and are expected to be) even more personal and genuine now.

 There’s no better or important time than now to embrace being 'human' — but how?
 Here are 7 quick tips for your brand to start being humanised!

+But not too crazy.
 We’d need to understand our fans, but in ways much deeper than just their age, gender and geographical location.
 We need to understand their motivations, interests, activities, opinions, preferences, behaviours — basically an idea of who they are and how they are in real life.
-We need to find out the time they browse the web, the things that makes them laugh, the videos that they’d share on their timeline, and the promotions that would get them all fired up.
+We need to find out the time they browse the web, the things that make them laugh, the videos that they’d share on their timeline, and the promotions that would get them all fired up.

-The better we understand our consumer, the more natural our interactions will be with them.
+The better we understand our consumers, the more natural our interactions will be with them.